Market briefs

 Investing involves risk, including the possible loss of principal.
 Past performance is no guarantee of future results.

+Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
-Bonds are subject to interest rate, inflation and credit risks.
+Stocks of small-cap companies pose special risks, including possible illiquidity and greater price volatility than stocks of larger, more established companies.
 Investments in foreign securities (including ADRs) involve special risks, including foreign currency risk and the possibility of substantial volatility due to adverse political, economic or other developments.
-These risks are magnified for investments made in emerging markets.
+Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.

 This information should not be construed as investment advice and is subject to change.
 It is provided for informational purposes only and is not intended to be either a specific offer by Bank of America, Merrill or any affiliate to sell or provide, or a specific invitation for a consumer to apply for, any particular retail financial product or service that may be available.